 A staff member carrying out the search can confiscate anything they have reasonable grounds for suspecting is a prohibited item.
 This includes "legal highs" and other potentially harmful materials which cannot immediately be identified.
 Any staff member, except for security staff, may refuse to conduct a search.

-All searches will be conducted in line with the Searching, Screening and Confiscation Policy, and the Physical Intervention Policy where physical contact with a pupil is required.
+All searches will be conducted in line with the School's Search Policy, and the Physical Policy number HBS033 7 Revision June 2024

+Intervention Policy where physical contact with a pupil is required.

 10. Controlled substances